Barren plateaus in quantum tensor network optimization: Introduction

 In this article we study the trainability of quantum tensor networks using the approach~\cite{CZhao21} (see also~\cite{WaYe22}) which is based on the ZX-calculus~\cite{CoeckeEtAl2008, CoeckeDuncan2011}.
 Tensor networks have proven to be a powerful variational ansatz for the simulation of quantum many-body systems on classical computers~\cite{Sc05, VeMuCi08, Sc11, Or14, Orus2019Tensor, CiEtAl21, Ba22}.
 Quantum tensor networks have become popular recently since they can be realized on current NISQ devices~\cite{ChEtAl21, NiEtAl21, AnEtAl22, SmEtAl22, FoEtAl22, ZhEtAl22, WaEtAl22, GuEtAl22} and have advantages over their classical counterparts~\cite{HuEtAl19, JLiu19, FoEtAl21, ArSp22}.
-We focus on PQC architectures inspired by matrix product states~\cite{FaNaWe92, Schon05, PeEtAl07, Os11} (qMPS), tree tensor networks~\cite{YShi06, Hackbusch09, Tagliacozzo09, Huggins19} (qTTN) and the multiscale entanglement renormalization ansatz~\cite{GVidal08, GEvenbly09} (qMERA).
+We focus on PQC architectures inspired by matrix product states~\cite{FaNaWe92, Schon05, PeEtAl07, Os11} (qMPS), tree tensor networks~\cite{YShi06, Hackbusch09, Tagliacozzo09, HuEtAl19} (qTTN) and the multiscale entanglement renormalization ansatz~\cite{GVidal08, GEvenbly09} (qMERA).
 An important concept in these tensor networks is the canonical centre which is the first quantum gate of the circuit.
 We show that the barren plateau phenomenon is fundamentally connected to the distance between the observable of interest and the canonical centre.
 Figure~\ref{fig:1} summarizes our results.

 Our analysis is inspired by~\cite{CZhao21} and extends their results.
 For the qMPS ansatz considered in~\cite{CZhao21} we study the barren plateau problem in more detail.
-In~\cite{CZhao21} a discriminative qTTN is analyzed and here we explore the corresponding generative variant~\cite{Huggins19}, which represents the quantum counterpart to standard classical TTN~\cite{YShi06, Hackbusch09, Tagliacozzo09, Huggins19}.
+In~\cite{CZhao21} a discriminative qTTN is analyzed and here we explore the corresponding generative variant~\cite{HuEtAl19}, which represents the quantum counterpart to standard classical TTN~\cite{YShi06, Hackbusch09, Tagliacozzo09, HuEtAl19}.
 Additionally we investigate a qMERA ansatz not considered in~\cite{CZhao21}.
+It is worth noting that~\cite{CZhao21} studies the quantum convolutional neural network (qCNN) ansatz of~\cite{ICong19} which can be viewed as the discriminative variant of the qMERA.
+In~\cite{CZhao21} it is shown that the discriminative qTTN and qCNN avoid barren plateaus, but their results are fundamentally different from the ones presented here: This is because in the discriminative variants the distance between the observable and the canonical distance is always equal to the number of qubits, whereas in the generative variants this is not the case in general.
+We also emphasize that the purpose of this work is not to relate to generative quantum machine learning but to address the application of classical tensor network techniques in quantum machine learning.

 This article is structured as follows.
 In Sec.~\ref{sec_background} we present the necessary background.
 Section~\ref{sec_meth} contains the results.
 Technical details including the proofs are provided in appendices.